 - Transcripts (official or unofficial) required for your highest degree earned and relevant completed coursework.
 Please indicate degree and date received.
 Also include transcripts that demonstrate any relevant coursework for quantitative competencies;

-For information on tuition rates, please consult the UNC Finance Office‘s tuition rates document (page 9–Off-campus Programs).
+For more information regarding tuition rates, please consult the UNC Finance Office‘s tuition rates document (see Off-campus Programs tuition rates).
+Please note that the certificate programs do not qualify for financial aid at UNC-CH.